actionjacks/wazzup-mongoDB/README.md

-# aplikacja do czatowania Real-time database przy użyciu pusher i MongoDB
+# Real-time database chatting application using pusher and MongoDB